HarrieO/project4/README.md

     The player can view a list of all unlocked puzzles, for each displaying the length of the best solution so far.
 From this list a puzzle can be selected to play.

+    After solving a puzzle, stars are awarded according to how close to the minimum the found solution was.

 Technical
 ========